-Inside the residence, a top-lit, open-riser steel stair with timber treads becomes the major organizing element, connecting three floor levels.
+Inside the residence, a top-lit, open-riser steel stair with timber treads becomes the major organizing element, connecting four floor levels.
 On the ground floor, a south-facing great room with three large skylights and three folding patio doors brings abundant daylight into the main gathering space.
 A spacious Office/Guest Room with adjacent bathroom allows flexibility in current and future use.

 On the middle level, a generous Master Bedroom suite located over the garage provides privacy and respite for two busy parents.
 On the top level, the four children (2 boys and 2 girls) share two bedrooms, each with stunning views of either the adjacent woods or Manzanita Bay.

 On the exterior, materials were selected for sustainability and long-term wear.
 Nichiha fiber-cement lap siding provides a maintenance-free, fireproof exterior.
 A standing seam metal roof was chosen for its long life and to provide a foundation for future photo-voltaic panels.
-Stone veneer was added judiciously to provide color, texture and durability to the façade.
+Stone veneer was added judiciously to provide color, texture and durability to the facade.

 Energy efficient features include high-density batt insulation, enhanced air sealing, double-pane Pella casement windows, Energy Star electric heat pump and appliances and LED lighting.